morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 - It is fast for an AC600 class adapter as I have consistently measured around 275 Mbps (clean DFS channel) using iperf3 with the above out-of-kernel driver.
 I will test the new in-kernel driver as able.

-- Range is slightly above average for a rtl8811cu based adapter.
-The antenna is a long, high-gain model.

 Average:

 - Thermal characteristics are average as the adapter will become warm to the touch if running iperf3 for an extended period of time.
 There are no slits or holes to help with heat during heavy use.
 This test was conducted with an ambient air temperature of 72F so I would not recommend this adapter if it will operate in higher temperatures at high throughput.
 This should not be a problem for most use cases as my testing in this regard is torture.
 I would prefer to see slits or small holes to allow for some airflow.